TimothyYao/cs3240-f14-team13/questions.md

 a.
 What kind of interface does the customer want?
 Should we create an app?
 Web page?
 Web form?
 ##Encryption
 a.
 How secure should the encryption be?
+b.
+Is there any encryption associated with the individual bulletin board?
+c.
+Do we have a policy on maintaining security of user connections?
 ##Author
 a.
 Should files uploaded by authors be scanned for malicious programs?
 b.
 Are authors allowed to even upload executable files?